Gtaray/FG_KingdomsAndWarfare/README.md

 * When a unit rolls a test on someone else's turn, that unit is marked as having spend its reaction, and displays a relevant icon on the token.
 Reactions are refreshed when a unit starts its turn.
 GMs can manually set this on the combat tracker.
 There is a game settings option to enable or disable this feature.
 * The GM can show/hide units owned by individual commanders with a new button on the commander's entry on the combat tracker.
 The exception to this is that the units owned by the currently active commander are always displayed, regardless of the toggle.
 * From the unit sheet you can initiate rolls by drag/dropping or clicking the relevant text of a trait in the same way you can do so with NPC actions.
 Currently you can initiate tests, saves*, damage, and healing rolls simply by clicking highlighted portions of the text.
+* The GM can quickly assign units in the combat tracker to commanders by dragging the link icon for the unit and dropping it onto the commander that unit should be assigned to.
+This sets the unit's commander field, initiative result, and faction to match the commander.

 * **IMPORTANT:** In order to reliably parse unit traits, there is a rigid distinction between TESTS and SAVES.
 A test is a roll that a unit makes itself: a command test, or a morale test, etc. A save is a roll that a unit forces another unit to make: a power save, or a morale save.
 In order for the system to know what to do with a roll, you must use the right verb when entering text. **TESTS** are for the active unit, **SAVES** are for an enemy unit.